xunne899/tgc16-project-1/README.md

 ## 2. UI/UX

 ### 2.1 Scope
 The purpose of this green project is to promote awareness of recycling, let public know about the importance of green environment.
-User's are able to locate recycling bin location by using webpage map
+Users are able to locate recycling bin location by using webpage map

 ### 2.2 Strategy
 * Create a webpage to inform public and audience about the importance of recycling